 - Go to https://workstudy.missouri.edu/

-- Enter your PawPrint and password.* If you do not have a password, please go to https://webmail.missouri.edu
+- Enter your username and password.* (If you do not have a password, please go to https://newstudent.missouri.edu/resources/itguide)

 - Search the employer list or enter keywords into the job description to see open positions

 - Once you have settled on a position, click “Apply” (Note that you can only accept one position)

 Once hired into a work-study position, you will submit a timesheet to track hours worked and monies from your work-study award are directly deposited bi-weekly (every other Wednesday) into a bank account of your choice.
 Your earnings are not credited to your University account.
 Families which expect students to use portions of their award to pay University expenses must make appropriate arrangements with the Cashier’s Office.

 For more details on types of jobs, awards, wages and payroll, please visit the Work-Study student web page.

-Any student is welcome to search and apply for part-time job opportunities which are available both on campus and in the local Columbia community.
+Any student is welcome to search and apply for part-time job and internship opportunities which are available both on campus and in the local Columbia community.
 Part-time employment is an excellent way to earn extra income, gain experience, build new skills and cultivate positive references.
 The MU Career Center can assist students in finding job openings, preparing applications and preparing for job interviews.

-Campus jobs are particularly advantageous because of their convenient location, supportive supervisors, and focus on student development.
-On-campus, part-time jobs can be temporary or long-term employment opportunities working for a department in a variety of roles such as customer service, retail, sales, office support and more.
-Available positions can be found on the employment website, HireMizzouTigers.com, powered by Handshake.
+Campus jobs and internships are particularly advantageous because of their convenient location, supportive supervisors, and focus on student development.
+On-campus positions can be temporary or long-term employment opportunities working for a department in a variety of roles such as customer service, retail, sales, office support and more.
+Available jobs and internships can be found on the employment website, HireMizzouTigers.com, powered by Handshake.